-This proxy statement (the "Proxy Statement") is furnished in connection with the solicitation of proxies by the Board of Directors of Special Opportunities Fund, Inc. (the "Fund") for use at the Annual Meeting of Stockholders (the "Meeting") to be held on December 17, 2020, at 10:30 a.m., Eastern time, at the offices of Bulldog Investors, Park 80 West, 250 Pehle Avenue, Suite 708, Saddle Brook, NJ 07663, and at any and all adjournments or postponements thereof.
-A form of proxy for each of the holders of shares of the Fund's common and preferred stock (the "Stockholders") is enclosed herewith.
-This Proxy Statement and accompanying forms of proxy are being first mailed to Stockholders on or about November 6, 2020.
+This proxy statement (the "Proxy Statement") is furnished in connection with the solicitation of proxies by the Board of Directors of Special Opportunities Fund, Inc. (the "Fund") for use at the Annual Meeting of Stockholders (the "Meeting") to be held on December 8, 2021, at 11:00 a.m., Eastern time, at the offices of Bulldog Investors, Park 80 West, 250 Pehle Avenue, Suite 708, Saddle Brook, NJ 07663, and at any and all adjournments or postponements thereof.
+A form of proxy for each of the holders of shares of the Fund's common stock (the "Stockholders") is enclosed herewith.
+This Proxy Statement and accompanying forms of proxy are being first mailed to Stockholders on or about November 10, 2021.

-For a proposal requiring the vote of holders of common stock and preferred stock, voting together as a single class, the presence, in person or by proxy, of holders of common stock and preferred stock entitled to cast a majority of the votes entitled to be cast at the Meeting (i.e., the presence of a majority of the outstanding shares of stock of the Fund on the record date, October 20, 2020) is necessary to constitute a quorum for the transaction of business.
-For a proposal requiring a vote by holders of preferred stock, voting separately as a class, the presence, in person or by proxy, of holders of preferred stock entitled to cast a majority of the votes entitled to be cast at the Meeting (i.e., the presence of a majority of the outstanding shares of preferred stock of the Fund on the record date, October 20, 2020) is necessary to constitute a quorum for such proposal.
+For a proposal requiring the vote of Stockholders, the presence, in person or by proxy, of Stockholders entitled to cast a majority of the votes entitled to be cast at the Meeting (i.e., the presence of a majority of the outstanding shares of stock of the Fund on the record date, October 13, 2021) is necessary to constitute a quorum for the transaction of business.
 In the event that a quorum is not present at the Meeting, or if a quorum is present at the Meeting but sufficient votes to approve any of the proposals are not received, the chairman of the Meeting may adjourn the Meeting, or the persons named as proxies may propose one or more adjournments of the Meeting to a date not more than one hundred twenty (120) days after the original record date to permit further solicitation of proxies.
 Any such adjournment will require the affirmative vote of a majority of those shares represented at the Meeting in person or by proxy.
 A Stockholder vote may be taken on one or more of the proposals in this Proxy Statement prior to any such adjournment if sufficient votes have been received and it is otherwise appropriate.
-The persons named as proxies will vote those proxies that they are entitled to vote "FOR" or "AGAINST" any such proposal in their discretion.
+The persons named as proxies that they are entitled to vote "FOR" or "AGAINST" any such proposal in their discretion.